The Everyday of Life

 A Russian Woman at Home in Post-Soviet Era Georgia

-This woman and her husband live in Tbilisi, the Republic of Georgia’s capital city.
-They are a part of a small Russian population still living in Georgia in the post-Soviet era, and they live in the very same, tiny house where they’ve spent most of their lives together.
+This woman and her husband live in Tbilisi, the Republic of Georgia’s capital.
+They’re part of a small Russian population who remained in Georgia after the fall of the Soviet Union, and in their elder years they still live in the same tiny house where they’ve lived most of their lives.

-If you were to walk the streets of Georgia today, especially in the capital of Tbilisi, you would see a nation rebuilding itself: crumbling building are being rebuilt and restored; new boutique hotels are welcoming tourists from all over the region; and government programs are encouraging the development of a new digital economy to entice younger generations to settle here and grow the country anew.
+Were you to walk the streets of Tbilisi today you would see a nation on the rise: crumbling buildings are being restored; boutique hotels are welcoming new tourists; and government programs are encouraging the development of a new digital economy to entice younger generations to settle here and grow the country anew.

-But for the elderly, like this lovely woman and her husband, little has change in their lives over the past 30 years.
-Most have only a small pension to live on, and with few programs to help them, they have become this growing nation’s new class of the aging poor.
+But for the elderly, like this lovely woman and her husband, little has changed over the past 35 years.
+Most have only a small pension to live on, and little government assistance to help them.
+They have become this growing nation’s new class of the aging poor.

 Hakkâri City, Türk Kurdistan